-The Intel reference heatsink was validated within the specific boundary conditions based on the methodology described in Section 5.2, and using a thermal test vehicle.
+The Intel reference heatsink will be validated within the specific boundary conditions based on the methodology described Section 5.2, and using a thermal test vehicle (refer to Section Error!
+Reference source not found.).

 Testing is done in a BTX chassis at ambient lab temperature.
-The test results, for a number of samples, is reported in terms of a worst-case mean + 3σ value for thermal characterization parameter using real processors (based on the thermal test vehicle correction factors).
+The test results, for a number of samples, will be reported in terms of a worst-case mean + 3σ value for thermal characterization parameter using real processors (based on the thermal test vehicle correction factors).